ebarre01/Projections/README.md

-# PROJECTIONS:
+# Map projections: From a 3D object to a 2D representation

 ## Class objectives:
 * Understand projections and key steps in the projection process
 * Examine how different projection choices influence:
     1) standard point or line(s)
-    2) patterns of deformation of the four key projection properties (e.g., shape, area, distance, direction)
+    2) patterns of deformation using the four key projection properties (e.g., shape, area, distance, direction)
 * Explore global scale projections

 ## Class slides: